/ May 6

 The anatomy of an ocean wave

-One of the biggest skills you learn by surfing is being able to read the waves.
-When learning how to surf and sitting in the “lineup” (out past the breaking waves), you are constantly keeping your eye on the horizon and trying to anticipate where you should be to catch that next great wave.
+Reading the waves is one of the most significant skills you learn by surfing.
+When learning how to surf and sitting in the “lineup” (out past the breaking waves), you constantly watch the horizon and anticipate where you should be to catch that next great wave.
 One of the ways you can do this is to learn about the anatomy of a wave.

-Here is a great graphic created by the San Diego Surf School that explains every part of a breaking, surfable wave from the peak to the trough.
+An excellent graphic created by the San Diego Surf School explains every part of a breaking, surfable wave from the peak to the trough.

-Beginner surfers usually learn in the “shallow end” and on whitewater waves (that have already broken) to practice their pop-up and get comfortable with their equipment.
-More advanced surfers will paddle out to the “green waves” (the ones that are unbroken) and try to catch them right before they break.
+Beginner surfers usually learn in the “shallow end” and on whitewater waves (already broken) to practice their pop-ups and get comfortable with their equipment.
+More advanced surfers will paddle out to the “green waves” (the unbroken ones) and try to catch them right before they break.
 This allows the surfer a longer ride on the “face” of the wave with the highest velocity.
-When the conditions are right on certain waves, the most advanced surfers are able to position themselves in the barrel or the tube and ride within the tunnel of water that forms.
+When the conditions are correct on certain waves, the most advanced surfers can position themselves in the barrel or the tube and ride within the tunnel of water that forms.
 “Getting barreled” is an incredibly sought-after experience for any surfer.

 Reading waves

-As you learn to surf, knowing the different parts of the wave allows you to anticipate where to paddle out to catch it in the right position and how exactly you want to ride it.
-Ideally, a surfer is able to read where the peak will form and then they will angle themselves to catch the wave on a slight diagonal either right or left (depending on how the wave is breaking) so that they maintain their position on the face.
-This is a somewhat intuitive experience, but having the background knowledge helps to understand the why.
+As you learn to surf, knowing the different parts of the wave allows you to anticipate where to paddle out to catch it in the correct position and how exactly you want to ride it.
+Ideally, a surfer can read where the peak will form, then angle themselves to catch the wave on a slight diagonal, either right or left (depending on how the wave breaks), to maintain their position on the face.
+This is a somewhat intuitive experience, but background knowledge helps understand the why.

 Types of waves: Beach Break